gregswift/sakcl/README.md

 Background
 ----------

 Recent versions of OpenSSH's server support running a command to look up a users authorized_keys file.
 This script is intended to be used for that purpose.
-Its a verys simple wrapper that allows you to host the authorized_keys file on a web server named after the user.
+Its a very simple wrapper that allows you to host the authorized_keys file on a web server named after the user.
 However, this can offer some interesting flexibility.

 Config Parameters
 -----------------